voylento/learn-kubernetes/README.md

 The logs for the synergychat-api pod shows that an environment variable is missing.

 Let's fix that by creating a ConfigMap.
-Create a new file names api-configmap.yaml and add the foolowing YAML to it:
+Create a new file named api-configmap.yaml and add the foolowing YAML to it:

 - apiVersion: v1
 - kind: ConfigMap
 - metadata/name: synergychat-api-configmap
-- data/API_PORT: "8080:
+- data/API_PORT: "8080":

 Apply the config map: